Jablonec nad Nisou: Economy

 Jablonec nad Nisou holds the Czech Mint after Czechoslovakia split into the Czech Republic and Slovakia (the Czechoslovak mint, also known as the Kremnica Mint, is now in Slovakia).

 The city has a long tradition of costume jewelry and beads production.

 The biggest industrial employers with headquarters in the city are Preciosa (glass products manufacturer) and TI Automotive AC (production of car air conditioners).

 The Liberec-Jablonec agglomeration was defined as a tool for drawing money from the European Structural and Investment Funds.
 It is an area that includes the cities of Liberec and Jablonec nad Nisou and their surroundings, linked to the cities by commuting and migration.
 It has about 227,000 inhabitants.

 Transport

-Jablonec nad Nisou shares the tramway line which connects it to its neighbouring city of Liberec.
+Jablonec nad Nisou shares the tramway line that connects it to the neighbouring city of Liberec.

-The city is located on the railway line from Liberec to Szklarska Poręba.
-The territory is served by four stations and stops.
+The city is located on the railway line from Liberec to Szklarska Poręba in Poland.
+The city's territory is served by six train stations and stops: Jablonec nad Nisou, Jablonec nad Nisou centrum, Jablonec nad Nisou zastávka, Jablonec nad Nisou dolní nádraží, Nová Ves nad Nisou and Jablonecké Paseky.